aardappel/lobster/docs/source/implementation.md

 substitute the compiled lobster main program.
 Build with `make -j8` or similar.

-For Emscripten, there's a `cpp` make target (which is the default) that works similar to the WebAssembly mode described below.
+For Emscripten, there's a `cpp` make target (which is the default) that works similar to the WebAssembly mode described above.

 Extending Lobster
 -----------------